Talnz007/buildables-ai-fellowship/week-04-api-usage/resources/readings/understanding-api-parameters.md

 # Understanding Key API Parameters

-[cite_start]When you make an API call to an LLM, you can include several parameters to influence how the model generates a response[cite: 3].
-Mastering these parameters is key to getting the high-quality, consistent output you need.
+When you make an API call to an LLM, you can include several parameters to influence how the model generates a response. <!--cite: 3--> Mastering these parameters is key to getting the high-quality, consistent output you need.

 Here are the most common ones:

 ### `temperature`

-[cite_start]This parameter controls the randomness of the model's output[cite: 3].
-It is usually a float value between 0.0 and 2.0.
+This parameter controls the randomness of the model's output. <!--cite: 3--> It is usually a float value between 0.0 and 2.0.

 * **Low Temperature (e.g., `0.0` - `0.3`)**: The model becomes more deterministic and focused.
 It will almost always pick the most likely next word.
     * **Use Case**: Best for tasks that require factual, concise, and predictable answers, like summarization, classification, or fact-based Q&A.